Contemplating buying your home in Austin?

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) outlining your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of getting your application.

-The estimate is based on the loan amount.
-RESPA requirements require that it has to involve all closing costs and be within a strict range of accuracy, and I'll review the estimate and let you know if it all looks permissible.
+The estimate depends on the loan amount.
+RESPA requirements order that it has to include all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if everything looks permissible.

 Then we'll close on your house.
-This will most likely happen at a title company or escrow office and is often a smooth and relaxing occasion.
+This will probably happen at a title company or escrow office and will most often be a smooth and calm affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply call me at 512-834-1600 or e-mail me at .
+And if you need anything or have any questions, be sure to call me at 512-834-1600 or e-mail me at .